khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 ### Behavior

-#### Feedback on user action
+#### State change transitions

-All interactive elements should have three states that show they are interactive: hover, focus, and active.
+Interactive elements typically have four states: rest, hover, focus, and active.
+The appearance of a component often changes between these states to support usability.

+When the appearance changes, animate the transition between states using the following combinations.

 | State | Example | Duration | Easing |
 | --- | --- | --- | --- |